elifbeyzatok00/elifbeyzatok00/README.md

 <h1 align="center">Hi, I'm Elif 👋</h1>
-<h3 align="center">AI/ML Engineer</h3>
+<h3 align="center">Generative AI Engineer</h3>

 <p align="justify">
-👩🏻‍💻 AI/ML Engineer specializing in Machine Learning, NLP, Computer Vision, and Deep Learning.
-Experienced in AI-driven chatbots, RAG models, and computer vision solutions.
-Proficient in Python, PyTorch, TensorFlow, and Hugging Face Transformers, with expertise in LLMs, NER, and sentiment analysis.
-Skilled in model training, evaluation, and deployment, leveraging BERT, CNNs, LSTMs and GANs.
-Passionate about AI research, optimization, and building scalable, real-world AI applications.
+👩🏻‍💻 Generative AI Engineer specializing in building advanced AI-driven solutions using large language models like GPT, RAG frameworks, and AI agent systems (e.g., CrewAI).
+Experienced in designing, training, and deploying scalable generative models and chatbots.
+Previously worked as an AI/ML Engineer with a strong background in Machine Learning, NLP, Computer Vision, and Deep Learning.
+Proficient in Python, PyTorch, TensorFlow, and Hugging Face Transformers, with expertise in LLMs (GPT, BERT), NER, sentiment analysis, and architectures like CNNs, LSTMs, and GANs.
+Passionate about AI research, optimization, and delivering real-world AI applications.
 </p>

 #### Skills